 Which vegan and cruelty free makeup brands can you support?

-Following the conditions above, you can support these vegan and cruelty free makeup brands we’ve reviewed on Waldo’s Friends:
+Following the conditions above, you can support these certified vegan and cruelty free makeup brands we’ve reviewed on Waldo’s Friends:

 - Adorn Cosmetics